bcgov/shinyssdtools/paper/paper.md

 ---

 # Summary

-`shinyssdtools` is a Shiny [@shiny] web application and R package for fitting Species Sensitivity Distributions (SSDs).
-It was developed for the Province of British Columbia with input from the governments of Canada as well as Australia and New Zealand.
-The shinyssdtools app has been used by the governments of B.C. and Canada to derive water quality benchmarks.

-SSDs are used to estimate the concentration of a chemical that affects a certain percentage (typically 5%) of the species considered [@posthuma_species_2001].
-The `ssdtools` R package [@ssdtools] allows model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@ssdtools].
+The species sensitivity distribution (SSD) is the most widely used method for getting water quality benchmarks to characterize effects of chemical contaminants for water quality or ecological risk assessment [@fox_2020].
+This typically involves estimating the concentration of a chemical that affects a 5% of the species considered [@posthuma_species_2001].
+The `ssdtools` R package, developed for the British Columbia Ministry of Environment and Climate Change Strategy [@ssdtools], has recently advanced SSD methods by providing model averaging using information-theoretic criteria and the construction of confidence intervals using bootstrapping [@fox_2020].

-`shinyssdtools` provides access to the core functionality in the `ssdtools` R package, and the following functionality in addition: translation to French; generation of R code to reproduce results from a session; further customization of plot and table outputs; download of tables and plot outputs.
+`shinyssdtools` is a web-based graphical user interface (GUI) and R package built with the Shiny web framework [@shiny].
+It provides access to the core functionality in the `ssdtools` R package via a simple and modern user interface.
+It also provides the following functionality in addition to `ssdtools`: translation to French; generation of R code to reproduce results from a session; further customization of plot and table outputs; download of tables and plot outputs. `shinyssdtools` can be accessed from the web or it can be run locally by installing the R package.
+The advantage of using a web application over standalone software is that it is possible to ensure that the user is using the most up-to-date version.
+The advantage of developing the application as an R package is that the source code is openly visible and is available for local modification.

 ### Graphical User Interface